keiranseth/pf1-htdp/htdp/1-fixed_size_data/progress.md

 -   5 Adding Structure

-    -   5.1 From Positions to posn Structures
+    -   5.1 From Positions to `posn` Structures
-    -   5.2 Computing with posns
+    -   5.2 Computing with `posn`s
-    -   5.3 Programming with posn
+    -   5.3 Programming with `posn`
     -   5.4 Defining Structure Types
     -   5.5 Computing with Structures
     -   5.6 Programming with Structures